-- 1. Describe the populations in the service area and the needs that project will address. - 2.
-If applicable, describe how the proposal will address priority one (human trafficking and transnational crime) and/or priority two (under-resourced rural and remote areas, Tribal nations and small towns).
+- 1. Describe the community to be served by the proposed project. - If applicable, describe how the proposal will address priority one (human trafficking and transnational crime) and/or priority two (under-resourced rural and remote areas, Tribal nations and small towns). - 3.
+Describe the gaps in victim services in the proposed service area. - 4.
+Describe the barriers to accessing traditional services experienced by victims of domestic violence, dating violence, sexual assault, and stalking in the applicant's community.